isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Exceptions do not need to be derived from `std::exception`.

-    class MyCustomError {};  // not derived from std::exception
+    class MyCustomError final {};  // not derived from std::exception

     // ...